RSFT functors for strong cobordisms and applications: Abstract

 \section{Abstract}

-We extend the hierarchy functors of \cite{MZ22} for the case of strong symplectic cobordisms, via deformations with Maurer--Cartan elements.
+We extend the hierarchy functors of \cite{MZ22} to the case of strong symplectic cobordisms, via deformations with Maurer--Cartan elements.
 In particular, we prove that the concave boundary of a strong cobordism has finite algebraic planar torsion if the convex boundary does, which yields a functorial proof of finite algebraic planar torsion for contact manifolds admitting strong cobordisms to overtwisted contact manifolds.
 We also show the existence of contact $3$-folds without strong cobordisms to the standard contact $3$-sphere, that are not cofillable.
-We also include generalizations of the theory, which appeared in an earlier version of \cite{MZ22}, relating our notion of algebraic planar torsion to Latschev--Wendl's notion of algebraic torsion \cite{LW}, discussing variations from counting holomorphic curves with general constraints and invariants extracted from higher genera holomorphic curves from an algebraic perspective.
+We also include generalizations of the theory relating our notion of algebraic planar torsion to Latschev--Wendl's notion of algebraic torsion \cite{LW}, discussing variations from counting holomorphic curves with general constraints and invariants extracted from higher genera holomorphic curves from an algebraic perspective.